jisshub/nodejs-api-express-mongodb-masterclass/user-authetication-permissions-1.md

     return next(new ErrorResponse('invalid credential given', 401));
   }

-  // check if password matches with hashed one  - pass password as argument const isMatch = user.matchPasswords(password);
+  // check if password matches with hashed one  - pass password as argument, use await, since v use await before bcrypt.compare() const isMatch = await user.matchPasswords(password);

   // if password not match
   if (!isMatch) {